AR in medical billing: What you need to know

 In calculating the AR days, it is important to get the average daily charges for the past several months.
 The sum of all the charges in the last six months will be divided by the total number of days in the covered period.

-After which, the quotient of the total accounts receivable and average daily charges is the days in AR.
 Normally, AR days can range between 30 and 70 days.
-Any AR that exceeds 50 days indicates problems that must be resolved as soon as possible.
+Any accounts receivable that exceeds 50 days indicate problems that must be resolved as soon as possible.

 Outsourcing AR in medical billing services

-Clearly, AR in medical billing presents several challenges to healthcare providers’ financial wellness and overall growth.
 The lack of diligent tracking and follow-ups with insurance companies and patients can cause huge deficits in the practice.

 Outsourcing AR in medical billing guarantees that care is consistently provided by well-compensated professionals.
 Outsourcing providers have all the necessary resources to ensure a successful AR process.